An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: The proposed framework

+where $\gamma_{PF}=3/2$ is applied for the second equality.
+Furthermore, we can expect that $\sum_{j=0}^N\phi_j^2\leq 1$, given the physical constraint of the problem.
+Hence, we can have a simple choice for the stabilizing coefficient from Eq. \eqref{eq:modifysup}, which reads

-which implies the growth of grains and the decrease of $h(\{\phi\})$ and consequently a monotonic decrease of the free energy $E(\cdot)_{\Omega_{sl}}\approx L \frac{T_{Liq} - T}{T_{Liq}} h(\{\phi\})$.
-This confirms Eq. \eqref{eq:slinterface}.
-Therefore, we can now guarantee the energy stability \eqref{eq:energylaw} and \eqref{eq:energylaw_split} over the entire computational domain.
-The numerical results in the next section will further confirm this choice of stabilizing coefficient and the theoretical energy stability analysis.
+This choice of $\alpha$ can apply to both the first-order \eqref{eq:firstorder} and second-order \eqref{eq:secondorder} schemes and is expected to guarantee the energy stability \eqref{eq:energylaw} and \eqref{eq:energylaw_split} over the entire computational domain.
+The numerical results in the next section will further confirm this choice of stabilizing coefficient and the theoretical energy stability analysis. }